Lindaaa8/Lindaaa8.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+Hello!👋🏻
-Grace He is a Software Engineer graduated from University of Waterloo.
-My research interests include structured data integration, generative AI, supervised learning, information retrieval.
+I'm a Software Engineer who graduated from the University of Waterloo.
+I'm interested in working on the cloud environment and building an e-commerce platform to run ad campaigns at Amazon.
+I'm passionate about building features for different products that bring excellent user experience and impact.
+My research interests include Information Retrieval, Generative AI, and Machine Learning.
 {style="text-align: justify;"}